faye-romero/FSJ-genome/README.md

 Scripts for *de novo* genome assembly of the Florida Scrub-Jay (*Aphelocoma coerulescens*) genome.

-Find the genome assembly under NCBI accession GCA_041296385.1 (UR_Acoe_1.0).
+Find the genome assembly under NCBI accession **GCA_041296385.1** (UR_Acoe_1.0).
 Raw sequence reads are available on NCBI under BioProjects PRJNA1076903 and PRJNA1097984.
-The genome annotation, repeat library and repeat annotation, sex-specific linkage map, and per-chromosome read depth data (inputs for many of these scripts) are available on Figshare at figshare(.)com/projects/Florida_Scrub-Jay_genome_assembly/220939.
+The genome annotation, repeat library and repeat annotation, and sex-averaged and sex-specific linkage maps are available on Figshare at figshare(.)com/projects/Florida_Scrub-Jay_genome_assembly/220939.

 If you use any data associated with this project, please cite: